Carol Gilligan: Personal life

 Carol Gilligan is married to psychiatrist James Gilligan, M.D., who directed the Center for the Study of Violence at Harvard Medical School.

 The Gilligans raised three children: Jonathan, Timothy, and Christopher.
 Jonathan Gilligan is a professor of Earth and Environmental Sciences and professor of Civil and Environmental Engineering at Vanderbilt University.
-Jonathan has also collaborated with his mother, to write the play The Scarlet Letter (a feminist adaptation of Hawthorne's novel) and the libretto for the opera Pearl.
-Timothy Gilligan is the vice-chair for Education and associate professor of medicine at the Cleveland Clinic Taussig Cancer Institute.
+Jonathan has also collaborated with their mother, to write the play The Scarlet Letter (a feminist adaptation of Hawthorne's novel) and the libretto for the opera Pearl.
+Timothy Gilligan is the vice-chair for education and associate professor of medicine at the Cleveland Clinic Taussig Cancer Institute.
 Christopher Gilligan is the Associate Chief Medical Officer of Brigham and Women's Hospital and Director of the Brigham and Women's Spine Center.